-- a bankruptcy proceedings; - b restructuring proceedings where a bankruptcy administrator is appointed; and - c restructuring proceedings where the debtor retains the right to self-administration.2 ii Policy
+- a bankruptcy proceedings; - b restructuring proceedings where a bankruptcy administrator is appointed; and - c restructuring proceedings where the debtor retains the right to self-administration.

 While bankruptcy proceedings usually lead to a realisation or winding up of the debtor's estate, restructuring proceedings aim at the continuation of the debtor's business and the discharge of debts.